nandi95/vue-toastify/README.md

  - *(optional) type =  accepted values are: 'success', 'alert', 'info', 'error'.
 If no type given, it falls back to info*
  - *(optional) canPause = you can overwrite what has already been set as a prop*
- - *(optional) canTimeout = if set to false the notification has to be dismissed manually, otherwise it defaults to true.*
+ - *(optional) canTimeout = if set to false the notification has to be dismissed manually, otherwise it defaults to true*
-- *(optional) defaultTitle = Should the title fall back to the type as the title*
+- *(optional) defaultTitle = should the title fall back to the type as the title*
 - *(optional) duration = this will take priority over all other duration settings*
 - *(optional) icon = you can customize the displayed icon within the circle using v-html*
+- *(optional) mode = available modes: 'prompt' which will display a yes/no button and emits the vtPrompt event with the respective boolean value (canTimeout automatically gets disabled) or 'loader' which will stay present until it hears the vtLoaderStop event*

 **Miscellaneous info**
 -
 - Events:
+  - To add an event at runtime us the "vtNotify" event, passing the status object
-  - Manually dismissing notification will emit the event "notificationDismissed"
+  - Manually dismissing notification will emit the event "vtDismissed"
-  - Timer events are triggered at the corresponding points: "notificationStarted", "notificationPaused", "notificationResumed", "notificationFinished"
+  - Timer events are triggered at the corresponding points: "vtStarted", "vtPaused", "vtResumed", "vtFinished"
+  - Loader can be dismissed using the "vtLoadStop" event
+  - Prompt on answer will emit the "vtPrompt" event with a boolean value

- - Pausing the notification is not supporting touch gestures but might work with long press.
+ - Pausing the notification is not supporting touch gestures but might work with long press on some devices.

  - 1.0.0 will be released once the notification container has been added.

 **Todos**
 -
  - Add a notification container which will enable displaying multiple notifications at the same time.
+    - queueing notification

 - Add option that if url attribute specified on the status object, clicking on the notification will point the user to the url (SPA supported)

 - Increase test coverage

-- Allow customisation of the ring's color around the icon when passing in custom icon
+- Add backdrop

 - Move the progress animation to use purely css